arch888/Grofers-Exercise-1/README.md

 ### Screenshots & Video

 Screenshots of almost all cases can be found [here](/screenshots).
 Video for the same can be found [here](#not_found)

+> Feel free to reach out to me via email.
+Shoot your doubts at dwevediar@gmail.com

+# Thank You !